charlielin1988/100-days-of-code/log.md

 **Thoughts:**
 Although concise arrow functions and ternary expressions may help make code drier, I don't feel that combining the two makes code as legible when working on a team.
 Not the method I would likely use.

+### Day 5: Friday, July 22nd, 2022

+**Today's Progress:**
+Finished function review and started on scope review **Thoughts:**
+The syntax of arrow functions is getting easier to remember with repeated practice, although I still feel a little murky on when exactly the return keyword is needed.